140J1/kimura.github.io/README.md

 - The Supplementary materials contain Supplementary Tables 1-5 and Supplementary Figures 1-3.

 ### The repository includes:
-- Supplementary materials.pdf
-  - Supplementary Table 1.
-Examination accuracy of (A) Examination 1 and (B) Examination 2 in Basic scenario
-  - Supplementary Table 2.
-PK Assessment accuracy in Basic scenario.
-  - Supplementary Table 3.
-PK Transition Probability when Protocol State is (A) Before Administration, (B) Regimen 0, (C) Regimen 1, or (D) Regimen 2.
-  - Supplementary Table 4.
-PK Transition Probability when the dosage regimen change (A) from Regimen 0 to Regimen 1, (B) from Regimen 1 to Regimen 2, (C) from Regimen 1 to Regimen 0, or (D) from Regimen 2 to Regimen 1.
-  - Supplementary Table 5.
-PD Transition.
-Probability when present PK State is (A) Optimal, (B) Under, or (C) Over.
-  - Supplementary Fig. 1.
-Protocol activity diagram.
-  - Supplementary Fig. 2.
-Protocol state machine diagram
-  - Supplementary Fig. 3.
-Patient state machine diagram
 - UPPAAL_github.zip
   - Basic Evaluation
     - CIGPKPD_Basic_Scenario